sureshjungade/Movie-Search-App/README.md

 # Movie-Search-App
-Its a mini project where I have fetched the movie data from omdbapi.
-Using advanced Html,Css and JavaScript.
+<h2>Its a mini project where I have fetched the movie data from omdbapi.
+Using advanced Html,Css and JavaScript.</h2>

 <h2>Here you can see the Home-Page of Movie Search App.</h2>
 <img src="image/moviessearch-home.png"/>